restfulapi/restful-api/README.md

 This can simplifying conversion of strings to Dates without dealing with Grails data-binding and custom property editors.

-By default, the extractor will use a default java.text.SimpleDateFormat to parse date fields.
+By default, the extractor will use a default java.text.SimpleDateFormat to parse date fields, with lenient parsing set to false.
 You can specify which formats to use:

     resource 'purchase-orders' config {
         representation {